Tokyo, Japan - August 8, 2016

 The names of companies, products, and brands in this text are registered trademarks or trademarks of the respective holders.

-Yokogawa's solution based-software provides more stable, optimized, and efficient plant operations in association with the DCS operations.
+Yokogawa's solution based software provides more stable, optimized, and efficient plant operations in association with the Distributed Control System (DCS) operations.